rleoneti/redash-dbeaver/README.md

 ## Install Steps
 1. Download Release Zip file and unpack to new folder
-2. Open DBeaver an go Help -> Install New Software
+2. Open DBeaver and go: Help -> Install New Software
 3. Point to unpacked folder, like `file:/<unpacked_folder>`
 4. Install and DONE